lylydang/wordGuessingGame/README.md

 3. Press button: After the player entering the input, they press the button to check the result

-4. UILabel: Show the number of tries left and to store player&#39;s input incorrect characters
+4. UILabel: Show the number of tries left and to store player's input incorrect characters

 5. When the player enters a correct letter, the underscore will be revealed and shows the correct letter (see Actual view 4).